Aunt Rosalinda's Authentic Sicilian Cannoli Recipe

 - Add the lard and eggs.

-- Slowly add the vinegar and Marsala kneading continually.
-You made need a little more Marsala or less depending on how it absorbs.
-The mixture should be firm, elastic and not stick to the side of the mixing dish.
+- Slowly add the vinegar and Marsala, kneading continually.
+You may need a little more Marsala or less, depending on how it absorbs.
+The mixture should be firm and elastic and not stick to the side of the mixing dish.
 Knead for around five minutes.

 - Cover with a cloth and leave at room temperature for 30 minutes.